breeeak/Shuo-Meng-Profile/content/authors/admin/_index.md

 highlight_name: true
 ---

-**Shuo Meng** is a master of Textile Engineering at Digital Textile Institution of Jiangnan University.
-He aims to sovle the practical engineering problems.
+**Shuo Meng** is a PhD candidate of Biomedical Engineering at City University of Hong Kong.
+He aims to solve the practical engineering problems.
 For example, he leads the [“fabric recognition” project (”织识“)](https://www.jntex.cn/), which is using in the actural production and is highly praised.

 Although his major is not computer science, he studied it systematically out of a strong passion.
 He used deep learning and other computer technologies to solve problems in Textile area, such as ```fabric defect detection, fabric smoothness evaluation, fabric images style transfer, fabric simulation, etc ```.

-**Shuo Meng** is looking for a PhD position, preferably in **Computer Science**.
+**Shuo Meng** is now working for medical signal processing under <a href="https://www.cityu.edu.hk/bme/jinliahu/"> Prof. Hu Jinlian</a>.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/ShuoMeng_CV.pdf" "newtab" >}}resumé{{< /staticref >}}.